davidachang/SlackSentiment/README.md

 For more detail check out the algorithm's page https://algorithmia.com/algorithms/nlp/SocialSentimentAnalysis.

 ### Bot Commands
-Currently there is only a single command:
+Currently there are two simple commands:
+First if you type in the slack chatbox with the bot running,
 ```current mood?```

 This will display the current averages: